baldurbjarnason/this-is-not-a-book/What_does_the_reader_want/Agrippa.md

 implicit connection between subject matter and overarching theme, and the manner in which technology is employed in order to foreground those themes.
 Genuinely, form follows content, and the two are inextricably bound together.
-Where the poem to remain on the disc, it would not convey the power of the central idea at its heart.
+Were the poem to remain on the disc, it would not convey the power of the central idea at its heart.
 Simulating the moment would not suffice either - employing javascript and css to ‘erase’ website text is fairly simple, but remove a cookie from your browser’s